angular/angular/aio/content/guide/entry-components.md

 <hr />

 An entry component is any component that Angular loads imperatively, (which means you’re not referencing it in the template), by type.
-You specify an entry component by bootstrapping it in an NgModule,or  including it in a routing definition.
+You specify an entry component by bootstrapping it in an NgModule, or including it in a routing definition.

 <div class="alert is-helpful">